 There are different types, and even for them the design choices follow the manufacturer's philosophy.
-However, the basic concept is the same for everyone: within the applier there is the solenoid, which is nothing more than a circular magnet with a diameter of a few centimeters, from which the electro magnetic field is generated.
+However, the basic concept is the same for everyone: inside the applicator is the solenoid, which is nothing more than a circular magnet with a diameter of a few centimeters, from which the electro magnetic field is generated.

-In the case of diffuse diseases such as osteoarthritis and osteoporosis, or therapies on flat areas such as the back or pelvis, the use of an applicator such as mat or the mattress for magnetotherapy.
-These two applicators, in fact, are ideal for long night sessions of magnetotherapy, as they can also be placed on the mattress of our bed, under the sheet, or in the case of the mat also on the sofa at home, on a chair, or on the seat of a wheelchair (generally the irradiating mats have measures of about 40 x 40 cm).
+In the case of widespread pathologies such as arthrosis and osteoporosis, or therapies on flat areas such as the back or pelvis, the use of an applicator such as the mat or the mattress for magnetotherapy.
+These two applicators, in fact, are ideal for long night sessions of magnetotherapy, as they can also be placed on the mattress of our bed, under the sheet, or in the case of the mat even on the sofa at home, on a chair, or on the seat of a wheelchair (generally the radiating mats have measures of about 40 x 40 cm).

-In considering the purchase of an applicator for our magnetotrapy device, the advice is still to take one that allows you to make a therapy that is as localized as possible.
+When considering the purchase of an applicator for our magnetotrapy device, the advice is however to take one that allows you to make a therapy that is as localized as possible.
 Indeed, the more the electro magnetic field will affect the part to be treated, the more effective the cure will be.
 Applicators such as the elastic band or the pair of solenoids with cuffs, give the possibility to position the solenoid that is inside them directly on the interested part, therefore the therapy will be very effective as it is localized.
-Instead, use the pad applicator or mat where they are not needed, such as small or uneven parts, it could nullify the effectiveness of the therapy.
+On the contrary, use the mat applicator or the mattress where they are not necessary, such as small or uneven parts, could nullify the effectiveness of the therapy.

 Purchase and rental of magnetotherapy devices

-Now that you have an idea about how a magnet therapy device works and what you need, let's see together when it is better to buy it, or rent it.
+Now that you have an idea of how a magnet therapy device works and what you need, let's see together when it is convenient to buy it, or to rent it.

 In both cases, I advise you to contact a seller who proves to be available, competent and has an excellent customer service after sale / rental.
-Only in this way will you have confirmation of a serious and professional service, which will be different from the last-minute stand offers that risk embarking on untargeted purchases.
+Only in this way will you have confirmation of a serious and professional service, which will be different from the last minute offers from the stall that risk embarking on poorly targeted purchases.
 Even the web market is full of offers and, although the products are always the same, even in this case the after-sales service is one of the things that will make the difference.

-Even if the cost may not always seem accessible to you, the good news is that all models are deductible from healthcare costs (as long as certified as Medical Devices), then with the purchase invoice you can recover up to 19% of the expenditure incurred.
-Same for thepurchase with VAT facilitated at 4% for those entitled.
+Even if the cost may not always seem accessible to you, the good news is that all models are deductible from healthcare costs (as long as they are certified as Medical Devices), so with the purchase invoice you can recover up to 19% of the costs incurred.
+Ditto for thepurchase with VAT facilitated at 4% for those entitled.

-The rental, however, could be a good choice for those who need to do magnetotherapy for short periods (usually from 25 to 40 days), often following an injury.
+The rental, on the other hand, could prove to be an excellent choice for those who need to do magnetotherapy for short periods (usually from 25 to 40 days), often following an injury.
 In this case the costs are much lower, and the cost estimate for a month of magnetotherapy can be around a little more than 120 €.
 If you decided to rent a magnet therapy device, always make sure that the renter supplies you with low-frequency equipment, CEMP, and certified as CE Medical Devices.

-If you want to get an idea of what the characteristics of magnetotherapy equipment used for rental are, we have made available a table that compare the technical characteristics and prices of magnetic therapy devices offered with our home rental service.
+If you want to get an idea of what are the characteristics of the magnetotherapy devices used for rental, we have made available a table that compare the technical characteristics and prices of magnetic therapy devices offered with our home rental service.